 The Blue Ridge Area Food Bank’s CSFP program is available in all four of its service regions.

-Seniors must sign-up in person and show proof of income each year to remain enrolled.
+Seniors must sign-up in person and declare their income each year to remain enrolled.
 The following items are needed to apply:

-- A valid driver’s license or state ID for everyone in your household
+- A valid driver’s license or state ID that shows your address and date of birth

 Once enrolled, food boxes may be picked up by someone else on their behalf as long as the required paperwork is completed.
 Food boxes are for the benefit of eligible program participants only.